My Montessori Toileting Journey with My Toddler: Trusting the Process

 Staying Cool During Regressive Behaviors

 Having the experience with my firstborn taught me to expect regressive behaviors and to handle them with grace and understanding.
-I trusted that muscle memory would eventually kick in, and even if there were setbacks, we'd never have to start from scratch.
+After a week-long road trip of wearing diapers, my secondborn toddler refuses to use the potty.

 Handling Accidents with Gentleness and Support